harvester/docs/docs/advanced/seeder.md

 </head>
 _Available as of v1.2.0_

-The `harvester-seeder` addon allows you to perform out-of-band operations on underlying nodes.
+The `harvester-seeder` addon lets you perform out-of-band operations on underlying nodes.

-For bare-metal nodes that support redfish-based access, this addon can also discover hardware and hardware events, and then associate the hardware with the corresponding Harvester nodes.
+This addon can also discover hardware and hardware events for bare-metal nodes that support redfish-based access and then associate the hardware with the corresponding Harvester nodes.

-To get started, you need to enable the `harvester-seeder` addon from the **Addons** page.
+You must enable the `harvester-seeder` addon from the **Addons** page to get started.

 ![](/img/v1.2/vm-import-controller/EnableAddon.png)

-Once the addon is enabled, find the desired host and click **Edit Config**, and then click the `Out-Of-Band Access` tab.
+Once the addon is enabled, find the desired host and select **Edit Config** and go to the **Out-Of-Band Access** tab.

 ![](/img/v1.2/seeder/EditConfig.png)